Geospatial, Epidemiology and Outcomes Shared Resource (GEOSR)

 • Data integration, pipelining, storage, and security

-• ICDR access and data analytics
+• Integrated Cancer Data Resource (ICDR) access and data analytics

 • NIH compliant Data Management Plans